-PHT 1120L Functional Anatomy and
+PHT 1120L Functional Anatomy

-Kinesiology Laboratory.
+and Kinesiology Laboratory.
+2 c.c.
 SP - A.A.S. only.
 Prerequisite: Permission Only.
 Corequisite: PHT 1120.
 Laboratory sessions are designed to develop student skills in palpation of bony landmarks, goniometry, gross manual muscle testing, basic gait analysis and analysis of muscle function as it relates to the biomechanical principles of human motion.